Skip to content

 3σZ=(3σX)2+(3σY)23\sigma_Z = \sqrt{(3\sigma_X)^2 + (3\sigma_Y)^2}

-So if we assume the tolerance USL and LSL are ±3σ\sigma (or any really), then the sum of the tolerances is the Root Sum Squared of all the tolerances.
+So if we assume the tolerance USL and LSL are ±3σ\sigma (or any multiple really), then the sum of the tolerances is the Root Sum Squared of all the tolerances.

 tZ=tX2+tY2t_{Z} = \sqrt{t_X^2 + t_Y^2}